m-elhamlaoui/SpaceNews/README.md

     - Viewing blogs published by other users.
     - Interaction with blogs by leaving comments and reactions.
     - Blog management by users, including editing and deleting their own blogs.

-### 5. Chatbot Assistant
-- **Description:** This service provides a chatbot interface to answer user questions and provide assistance.
-- **Features:**
-    - Automatic response to common questions about space.
-    - Personalized assistance based on user queries.
-    - Integration with SAP Conversational AI for smooth interaction.

 ## Eureka (Discovery Service)